galaxyproject/training-material/topics/admin/tutorials/connect-to-compute-cluster/tutorial.md

 >           become: true
 >    ```
 >
-> 4. Add the slurm ariables to your `group_vars/galaxyservers.yml`:
+> 4. Add the slurm variables to your `group_vars/galaxyservers.yml`:
 >
 >    {% raw %}
 >    ```diff